 There’s New York City…

-Two different contracts put me in two completely different “upstates” over the spring and summer of 2018 and I had the time of my life.
+I did two contracts in the state of New York over the spring and summer of 2018.
 I took the train to New York City once for a weekend to see my cousin in a dance showcase.
-I learned how it feels to be in love with city life and country life at the same time.
+I learned what it means to be in love with city life and country life at the same time.
+It’s impossible for me to choose or to tell you which one is better.

 I like to describe my time in New York in three’s.

-Spring was spent way upstate (like… Canada, upstate).
+Spring was spent wayyyyyy upstate (like, Canada, upstate).

-Summer was spent in lower “central” New York close to the Pennsylvania border.
+Summer was spent in “central” New York close to the Pennsylvania border

 (if you’re confused by geography, just go to New York and you’ll be even more confused.
 NYC is a lot further south than you think)